-Accidental wipe command brings down critical production database server.
+An accidental wipe command brings down a critical production database server

 A Korean based managed service provider attempted to make configuration changes to their client’s NetApp system when an engineer incorrectly started a ‘dd’ command on some LUNs, effectively wiping the data that was part of the of end user’s production Sybase server

 Without access to the data, the managed service provider potentially faced loss of contract from their client, as well as potential liability costs.